 - Many people have trouble with domain and range. - You will be given various functions and asked to find their domain and range. - Here are some tips for finding the domain of a function. - Ask yourself: does the function have any square roots or fractions?
-If so then note: - the domain cannot contain any value which gives a negative inside a square root sign (you can't find the square root of a negative number). - the domain cannot contain any value which gives 0 as the denominator of a fraction (as you can't divide by 0). - Sometimes it is easier to look at what values are not valid inputs, and the domain is the set of all other values. - Here are some tips for finding the range of a function. - Is the domain restricted?
-If so it may restrict the range. - If there are any expressions involving square roots, absolute values or squaring (eg x^2) in the equation, then remember that: - by convention, the square root of every number is always positive. - the absolute value of every number is always positive. - every number squared is always 0 or positive.
+If so then note: - the domain cannot contain any value which gives a negative inside a square root sign (you can't find the square root of a negative number). - the domain cannot contain any value which gives 0 as the denominator of a fraction (since you can't divide by 0). - Sometimes it is easier to look at what values are not valid inputs, and the domain is the set of all other values. - Here are some tips for finding the range of a function. - Is the domain restricted?
+If so it may restrict the range. - If there are any expressions involving square roots, absolute values or squaring (eg x^2) in the equation, then remember that: - by convention, the square root of a number is never negative: it can only be positive or 0. - the absolute value of any number is never negative. - every number squared is always 0 or positive.